ChrisKK04/game-website/README.md

 ## Upcoming features

 * Game photos and categories
-* More search parameters (game description, average score, reviews, tags, developers, etc.)
+* More search parameters (game description, average score, tags, developers, etc.)
 * A seed.py file for testing with large quantities of data
 * Better accessibility
 * CSS for styling
+* An actual name for the website

 ## Using the website (Linux)